kayceesrk/kayceesrk.github.io/_posts/2015-05-27-more-effects.md

 {% endhighlight %}

-The idea is to represent the state as a list of universal typed values, references as a record with inject and project functions, assign as appending a new value to the head of the state list, and dereference as linear search through the list for a matching assignment.
+The idea is to represent the state as a list of universal typed values, references as a record with inject and project functions to and from universal type values, assign as appending a new value to the head of the state list, and dereference as linear search through the list for a matching assignment.
 The [universal type implementation](https://blogs.janestreet.com/a-universal-type/#comment-163) is due to Alan Frisch.